iteravirgo/bcsitera.github.io/apps/Automatic-Emailing-of-Invoices/docs/en-US/help.md

   - Job queue "Send Posted Sales Invoices by E-mail" runs and sends the invoice marking invoice "Email Sent Status" to Sent and filling "Email Sent Time"
 - **Send invoice manually by email**
   - Sending invoices manually with action "Send by Email" also marks "Email Sent Status" to Sent and fills "Email Sent Time"
+  - Recipient email address is taken from Bill-to Customer (if possible)
 - **Change "Email Sent Status" manually**
   -  Select posted Sales Invoice/Credit Memo and select Process -> Update Document
   -  In section "Email Sending" select new value for "Email Sent Status"